 Friends of Keegas Bayou Park Proposal: Community park around a stormwater detention basin with greenspace, bike and walking trails and amenities for recreation.

 West Bellfort Avenue shopping

 YES Prep Brays Oaks Campus

 Filipino Community Center

 Turkish Raindrop House

 Route 8 West Bellfort Metro Bus

 • The former Ruffino Hills landfill ceased operations in 1992.
 After the landfill was closed, it was entered into post-closure care.

 • Applying for 404 Hazard Mitigation Grant Program (2018).

-• Connecting Keegans Bayou Nature Trail to Keegans Park with a bridge.
+• Connecting Keegan Bayou Nature Trail to Keegan Park with a bridge.

 • According to City of Houston Chief Resilience Office, Ruffino Landfill Detention in District J will impact Districts C, F and K and TIRZ 20.
 The project is to: